SemraGunaydin/SemraGunaydin/README.md

 🚀 About Me "I always aim to create solutions that are functional, practical, and easy to understand, driven by my passions."

-🎓 Studying Computer Science and constantly improving my skills.
+🎓 Studied Computer Science and constantly improving my skills.

 💻 Passionate about coding, data analysis, and visualization.

-🔨 Building modern and responsive projects using React, JavaScript, React Native, and more.
+🔨 Building modern and responsive projects using React, JavaScript, React Native, and so on.

 🧩 Love learning new technologies, solving challenging problems, and developing meaningful projects.